FirstLink Care and Support (formerly FirstLink Suicide Support Services)

 Program Overview: FirstLink

-Care Contacts is based out of Fargo, North Dakota, but serves the entire state, as well
+Care and Support is based out of Fargo, North Dakota, but serves the entire state, as well

 as parts of western Minnesota, with much of its service area being rural.
 FirstLink offers several programs